Home Mortgage Los Angeles Loan Types

 Cash Out Home Mortgage Loans - If you need or want to make a substantial purchase or investment, using your home’s equity can be the least expensive option.
 Whether for college costs, unexpected medical expenses, the vacation of a lifetime, or a room addition, you can refinance your home mortgage loan to get cash for these purposes.
 You may find it more cost effective to use a Home Equity Line of Credit (HELOC), a traditional second trust deed, or refinance the first trust deed.
 We can help you with that decision.

 Debt Consolidation Home Mortgage Loans - You may be paying very high interest on auto, personal lines, second trust deeds, credit cards or other financing.
-Any interest rate you are paying above 7 or 8% is substantially higher than what you would be paying using a mortgage.
+Any interest rate you are paying above 7 or 8% is substantially higher than what you would be paying using a mortgage in Los Angeles.
 Refinancing your home mortgage loan to consolidate other debt under one low mortgage rate can save you money and lower your monthly payments.
 Interest on home loans is tax deductible.
 An additional saving (or, effectively a further rate reduction) you don’t get with credit cards, car leases and the like.

 Adjustable Rate Home Mortgage Loans - In some markets it may make sense to lower your monthly mortgage loan payment during the early years of your mortgage.
 Mortgage rates for ARMs are usually lower in the early years than traditional fixed rate programs.
 This can be especially true if you plan on selling or refinancing your home in less than 10 years.
 However, some adjustable rate home mortgage loans do not amortize fully or may even include reverse amortization.
 This means that you are not increasing the equity in your home as fast as you would in a conventional loan.
 If you lock in a rate for several years only, you risk interest rates increasing which in turn could result in your monthly payments going up.